ianberg-volpe/GMNSpy/spec/md/signal_timing_phase.md

 ## ped_clearance

-Required if have ped phase.
 If a pedestrian phase exists, the flashing donâ€™t walk time.

 `ped_clearance`